kk663/znn-release/docs/tutorial.rst

     python forward.py -c config.cfg
 if you are running forward pass intensively for a large image stack, it is recommanded to recompile python core using `DZNN_DONT_CACHE_FFTS`.
 Without caching FFTS, you can use a large output size, which reuse a lot of computation and speed up your forward pass.

-NOTE: If your forward pass aborts without writing anything, try reducing the output size, as you may have run out of memory.
+NOTE: If your forward pass aborts without writing anything, try reducing the output size as you may have run out of memory.

 4. Instructions for Running Tutorial Code
 -----------------------------------------